theaog/spirit/README.md

 >*Spirit can self-upgrade only on amd64 aka x86-64 for now. [`donate to speed things up`](#monero-xmr-thank-you)

 ## Spirit is Free (sorta)
-For local IP addresses and up to 1,000 public IPs
+For `local IP` (10/172/192) ranges and up to 1,000 `public IPs`

-We charge a small fee to help us support the project just for the Pro features, and if you need more than 1,000 Public IPs.
+If you need to pen-test more than 1,000 public IP or need Pro features we charge a small fee to help us support the project development.
+Use `./spirit buy` to upgrade.

 ## Spirit Pro
-Buy a Spirit Pro license directly from the CLI `./spirit buy` Every license helps support our development and server costs.
+Buy a Spirit Pro license directly from the CLI `./spirit buy`

+Every license helps support our development and server costs.

 Licensing information can be found running `./spirit pro --info`.

 If you want to try a Pro feature, ask for a free Pro trial license.